 - Cultural attitudes: Familiarize yourself with the attitudes of your host country towards disabilities and the terms used to address people with disabilities.

 - Personal equipment: To make traveling easier, it might be worth buying a compact version of your equipment or arranging to hire it abroad.
-Taking your equipment for a maintenance check and packing a basic repair kit which includes spare parts is essential.
+Taking your equipment for a maintenance check and packing a basic repair kit that includes spare parts is essential.

 - Traveling: Make sure you attach handling instructions to any mobility equipment so it doesn’t get damaged.
 If you’re flying, check the airline operator rules on packing batteries and oxygen cylinders.
 It’s best to make the airline aware of your needs before you travel so you receive the right support across your journey.
 Some operators may ask for evidence of your disability so remember to travel with your medical documentation.